andrew/ultimate-awesome/README.md

 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
 - [awesome-learning-collections](https://github.com/johnpaulada/awesome-learning-collections) - ✨ A curated list of awesome learning collections on various topics.
+- [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - A manually curated list of Open Government Data portals, websites, APIs, tools and other related resources in Switzerland.
 Relevant links to international websites are listed as well.
 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.